Casting out demons!

 While there preaching in the synagogue for about three months, Paul stirred up more opposition.
 He left the synagogue and went to the lecture hall of Tyrannus and spent two years there preaching.
 “God did extraordinary miracles through Paul, so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured and the evil spirits left them.”
 (Acts 19:11)

-There were seven Jewish exorcists using the name of Jesus, whom Paul preached, attempting to cast out demons.
+There were seven Jewish exorcists going around using the name of Jesus whom Paul preached to try and cast out demons.
 One day they tried to cast out a demon and the evil spirit spoke back to them.
 “Jesus I know, and I know about Paul, but who are you?”
 “Then the man who had the evil spirit jumped on them and overpowered them all.
 He gave them such a beating that they ran out of the house naked and bleeding!”
 (Acts 19:14-16) This incident caused many who were involved in the occult to bring their occult materials to be burned and to repent.
 The result was an even greater revival!

 Two lessons we can learn from this story.
 One is to not be afraid to deal with the demonic if you truly know Jesus Christ as Lord.
 The second is that the devil and demons know whether you are really a Christian.
-They don’t treat impostors with respect!
+They don’t treat impostors very well!